EWright212/Bank-tech-test/README.md

  Edge cases:

  - No transactions -- TESTED
- - Transactions of zeros
+ - Transactions of zeros -- Expect to be possible and appear as a real transaction
- - negative balance is allowable
+ - negative balance  -- Expect to be permissable
  - Negative credit/Negative debit transaction throws error

  - Transactions for invalid dates (check what a normal computer considers an acceptable date)
  - Transactions not in format X.XX